ianfm/workshop-zephyr-device-driver/README.md

 The Docker image includes all of the necessary Zephyr RTOS and SDK elements, the toolchain for building ESP32 applications, and a VS Code Server instance.
 As a result, you have a few options for interacting with the image: VS Code Server or Interactive Container.
 Choose one from below:

-### (Recommended) VS Code Server
+### VS Code Server (Recommended)

 > **Note**: The rest of this tutorial assumes you will be using this method.

-Open a terminal (or command prompt), navigate to this directory and run the Docker image:
+✅ Open a terminal (or command prompt), navigate to this directory and run the Docker image:

 Linux/macOS: